Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

 \section{Defining a Decision Problem}

-We define a decision problem and corresponding standard for optimal behavior so as to identify performance loss relative to that standard.
-Our definition is intended for controlled evaluation of human behavior, a.k.a. \textit{normative} decision research.
-Such evaluative studies require that ground truth can be identified for any states that the study participant is queried about.
+We define a decision problem and the normative decision given such a problem and enumerate possible sources of loss.
+Our definitions are intended for controlled evaluation of human behavior, a.k.a. \textit{normative} decision research.
 Behavioral data (which may be produced by humans or by simulation) is collected under controlled conditions, with the goal of learning about behavior induced by the provision of information.
-Such studies are frequently used to describe the quality of human performance in some situation (e.g., how well people make decisions from displays in strategic settings~\citep{zhang2023designing}), to rank different assistive elements by human performance (e.g, different visualizations~\citep{correll2018value} or AI explanation strategies~\citep{liu2021understanding}), or to test a hypothesis about how humans make decisions or what will help them do better (e.g., cognitive forcing functions will improve AI-assisted decisions~\citep{buccinca2021trust}).
+Such studies are frequently used to describe the quality of human performance in some situation (e.g., how well people make decisions from displays in strategic settings~\cite{zhang2023designing}), to rank different assistive elements by human performance (e.g, different visualizations~\cite{correll2018value} or AI explanation strategies~\cite{liu2021understanding}), or to test a hypothesis about how humans make decisions or what will help them do better (e.g., cognitive forcing functions will improve AI-assisted decisions~\cite{buccinca2021trust}).
+Critically, such evaluative studies require that ground truth can be identified for any hypothetical states of the world against which study participants' decisions are evaluated.